 What Is Schutzhund Training for Dogs?

-The term “Schutzhund” is a German word that means “protection dog.”
-Schutzhund dog training is a sport (and method of developing canine traits) that makes dogs better companions or working dogs, depending on what you’re looking to get out of it.
+Schutzhund is a German term that translates to "protection dog."
+It is a dog sport and method for developing canine traits that aims to enhance and evaluate the traits that make dogs more valuable and joyful companions to their owners.
 Schutzhund dog training typically focuses on three areas: tracking, obedience and protection work.

 Wondering what breeds can do Schutzhund?
 While the Schutzhund trials (breed evaluation tests) were originally developed specifically for German Shepherds, other dog breeds can also be admitted and partake in the training.
 The working Schutzhund trials measure a dog’s endurance, trainability, structural efficiencies, mental stability, scent tracking, courage and overall willingness to work.